 Stress Tests Overview

-Riskalyze includes four default Stress Tests for every advisor.
-The default Stress Tests are a 2013 Bull Market, 2008 Bear Market, Financial Crisis, and Interest Rate Spike.
+Riskalyze includes five default Stress Tests for every advisor.
+The default Stress Tests are a 2013 Bull Market, 2008 Bear Market, Financial Crisis, Interest Rate Spike and 2020 Pandemic.
 Each stress test shows the advisor the date range used to build the scenario, the historical performance of the S&P in that timeframe, plus what the client portfolio is likely to do if the same market conditions occur again.
 This allows advisors to stress test investments that may not have even existed in the past:

 Compare each stress test to see how hedged a portfolio is against interest rate swings and market performance.
 Stress Tests allow advisors and clients to visualize how a portfolio would fare under these different circumstances.
 Stress Tests is, essentially, your "what if?" conversational tool for portfolio comparison.

 Note: Stress Tests projections do not assume reinvestment of annuity payments.
 For annuity accounts that have yet to annuitize, Stress Tests will reflect the guaranteed growth rate specified for the account (Base Rider Increase %).

 Click the filter icon at the top right to select the Stress Tests you'd like to see and hide the ones you don't.
 Your saved custom Scenarios are available to be viewed here as well.
 Don't have any custom Scenarios yet?
 Learn how in How to Use Scenarios.

 Hovering over the header of any individual Stress Test card will reveal a link to our portfolio Scenarios feature, where you can further explore the selected hypothetical - viewing projections for additional benchmarks and comparators, along with switching over to Historical mode to model past performance during the indicated time period.

 Note: Advisor fees are not included in any of the Stress Tests shown above.